abdul-raafai-asim/mythology-website/README.md

 - **Interactive Website**: An immersive website that allows users to explore the retelling of *Sohni & Mahiwal* in a galactic setting.
 - **Futuristic Narrative**: The classic tale is adapted to include space travel, intergalactic barriers, and celestial artistry.
 - **Custom Visuals**:
-  - Handcrafted images depicting key story moments and themes.
+  - Images depicting key story moments and themes.
   - "Celestial shields" inspired by cultural artistry and storytelling motifs.
 - **Cosmic Themes**: Incorporates motifs like love defying boundaries, betrayal, and sacrifice, while introducing sci-fi elements.